 Knowing how to clean a couch as part of your weekly routine will keep the upholstery fresh and prevent buildup.
 But sometimes, thanks to spills or simply falling behind on the housekeeping, your couch needs a deep cleaning.
 No matter how long it’s been since you’ve given your couch a deep-down clean, you can use these proven methods to get it clean.

-3. Figure out your fabric.
-Today’s upholstery is made from fabrics that require special laundering methods; some are dry clean and some can’t be wet at all.
-Do yourself a favor and find your couch’s tag and decipher the label code first.
+Whether your couch is made with cotton fabric, suede, or leather, the first step is to check the care label.
+Today’s upholstery is made from fabrics that require special laundering methods; some are dry clean, and some can’t be wet at all.
+Do yourself a favor and find your couch’s tag and decipher the label code first:

 WS: Use a mild detergent with a steam vacuum or a dry-cleaning detergent.